yoshuawuyts/barracks/README.md

 Register new hooks on the store.
 Hooks are little plugins that can extend behavior or perform actions at specific points in the life cycle.
 The following hooks are possible:
+- __models:__ an array of models that will be merged with the store.
 - __onError(err, state, createSend):__ called when an `effect` or
   `subscription` emit an error; if no hook is passed, the default hook will `throw` on each error